keboola/connection-docs/extractors/pingdom/index.md

 ### 2 -- Checks-detailed

-Table contains detailed informations of all checks
+This table contains detailed information of all checks:

 | Column | Description |
 | `id` [PK] | The integer representation of the unique identifier for the check |